medialab/minet/docs/cli.md

 required.

 Positional Arguments:
-  scraper                       Path to a scraper definition file. filename_or_filename_column   Single filename to process or name of the CSV
+  scraper                       Path to a scraper definition file, or name of a
-                                column containing filenames when using
+                                builtin scraper like "title".
+See the complete list below. filename_or_filename_column   Single filename to process or name of the CSV column containing filenames when using
                                 -i/--input.
 Defaults to "filename".